-Marked by several rapids, the Musquaro River flows gracefully into the Gulf of St. Lawrence 15 kilometers outside of Kegaska.
-It meanders for 148 kilometers in total, occasionally widening to form series of lakes.
+Punctuated by rapids, the graceful Rivière du Musquaro empties into the Gulf of St-Laurent 15 kilometers from Kegaska, after meandering for 148 kilometers in a series of meanders that sometimes widen to form lakes.

 Exclusive salmon fishing rights on the Musquaro River have been granted to J.M.L.
-Outfitters, which is nestled on an island about 9 kilometers upriver.
-You can get there by floatplane or helicopter from Havre-Saint-Pierre or Natashquan.
-Salmon fishing starts in July, and can be done whether by boat or wading throughout the season.
-Brook trout and landlocked salmon fishing enthusiasts will certainly be pleased with the abundance of these species found in the 48-kilometer section managed by the outfitter.
+Outfitters, nestled on an island some nine kilometers upstream.
+Access is by floatplane or helicopter from Havre-Saint-Pierre or Natashquan.
+Salmon fishing begins in July, either by boat or by wading.
+Speckled trout and landlocked salmon enthusiasts will appreciate the abundance of these species on the 48 kilometers of river managed by the outfitter.